 Diving with a reputable, local guide means that you will get the most from your trip as they know the diving hot spots and will help you spot and identify wildlife.
 An increasing number of diving guides are also qualified marine biologists and all are passionate about preserving Portugal’s underwater environment.

-As well as arranging trips, most scuba diving centres offer you the chance to gain new qualifications certified by PADI and other institutions.
-There are courses to suit everyone whether you are taking your first steps into diving, looking to improve, try a new speciality such as night diving or underwater photography or want to turn your hobby into a profession.
+As well as arranging trips, most scuba diving centers offer you the chance to gain new qualifications certified by PADI and other institutions.
+There are courses to suit everyone whether you are taking your first steps into diving, looking to improve, try a new specialty such as night diving or underwater photography or want to turn your hobby into a profession.

 Scuba diving wet suits